The first step in financial reporting is recording business transactions. The business transactions are first recorded as journal entries.

 All the transactions are recorded in a journal.
 A journal shows all the transactions.

 So, a journal entry is a way to record business transactions.
 The following example shows a sample journal entry:

-Here are some tips to make journal entries for business transactions.
+Here are some tips for making journal entries for business transactions.

-- debit accounts go first before all the credit accounts.
+- Debit accounts go before all the credit accounts.

-- put the amounts in the appropriate debit or credit column.
+- Record the amounts in the appropriate debit or credit column.

 Recording business transactions example

 To begin, let’s assume John Andrews starts a new corporation Andrews, Inc. He gives the company $15,000 cash.
 Andrew receives shares of stock from the company.

 Remember, a transaction always affects at least two different accounts.
 What accounts should we include in this transaction?